Spadikam: Plot

-Thomas Chacko, or "Aadu Thoma" as he is widely known, is a quarry owner and a gangster who is the undefeated champion in his confrontations.
-He is the estranged son of retired school headmaster Chacko, the President's medal winner in mathematics.
-Thoma is a blemish for the respectable Chacko's reputation, and both never get along.
-His mother and sister, Jansy, are always left to choose sides, between the two of them; while Chacko's brother – Manimala Vakkachan, supports Thomas.
+Thomas Chacko, known by his alias "Aadu Thoma", is a well-known quarry owner and a gangster, who is the undefeated champion in his confrontations and leads his life on his own terms.
+He is the estranged son of a retired school headmaster C.P.
+Chacko alias "Kaduva Chacko" who is also a recipient of the President's medal award in mathematics.
+Thoma is a blemish on respectable Chacko's reputation, and both never get along.
+His mother Mary and sister Jancy are always left to choose sides between the two of them while Chacko's brother Manimala Vakkachan supports Thoma.

-In the flashback, unlike his father, Thomas was not good at maths, but excelled at mechanical and electronic gadgetry.
-He made an AM radio receiver inside a soap case, at a time when phonographs were a fad.
-Thomas's talent astonished others, whereas his father was dismissive.
-He always compared his son to the best student in the class – Balu, adding to his pressure.
-His father asked his language teacher, Ravunni Master, to fail his paper, on the belief that only low grades will provoke him to study harder.
-When Thomas discovered this, he became outraged and burnt the malayalam answer paper in front of Ravunni Master and ran away from the village after stabbing Balu's hand with a compass in anger and sorrow.
-Later, Ravunni Master resigned from the school after being deeply saddened by the ill fate which happened to Thomas.
-Fourteen years later, he returned as a changed man, no longer a prodigy.
-He had become a quarry owner, lorry driver and a gangster.
+In the flashback, unlike his father, Thoma wasn't interested in mathematics, but excelled in mechanical and electronic gadgetry.
+He builds an AM radio receiver inside a soap case, at a time when phonographs were a fad.
+Thoma's talent astonishes others, whereas his father is dismissive.
+He always compares his son to Balu, the best student in the class adding to his pressure.
+He expects Thoma to be a mathematician like him and forces his teacher Ravunni to fail him on the notion that only low grades will provoke him to study harder.
+When Thoma discovers this, he becomes outraged and burns the answer sheet in front of Ravunni and runs away from the village after stabbing Balu's right hand with a compass in anger and sorrow.
+Fourteen years later, Thoma returns as a changed man, no longer a prodigy.
+He has become a quarry owner, lorry driver and a gangster.
 His father still despises him and professes to love his sister more, who lived up to his expectations.

-Pookoya, a local baron, is the newly made enemy of Thoma, along with his sub-inspector friend, Kuttikkadan; for supporting Pookoya's daughter's relationship with a penniless teacher.
-Due to Thomas' relationship with a prostitute, revealed when the police shame him publicly, the arranged marriage of Jansy's, almost fails, further angering his father.
-This forces him to rat his son out to the police, on a later occasion, surprising even the S.I. with the act.
-The relationship between the two further declines after this incident, whereby entering into a fit of rage, Thomas cuts off the sleeves of his father's shirts.
-Chacko then repaints his son's lorry with the word, Chekuthan (devil), and plants a coconut tree in front of their house, naming it after Thomas, to insult him.
-But later, Thomas himself intervenes and restores the marriage alliance.
+Pookoya, a local baron, is the newly made enemy of Thoma, along with his sub-inspector friend, Kuttikkadan for supporting Pookoya's daughter's relationship with a penniless teacher.
+Thoma's relationship with a prostitute gets revealed when the police shame him publicly and Jancy's wedding almost fails, further angering his father.
+This forces him to rat out his son to the police on a later occasion, surprising even Kuttikadan with the act.
+The relationship between the two further declines after this incident, whereby entering into a fit of rage, Thoma cuts off the sleeves of his Chacko's shirts.
+Chacko then repaints his Thoma's lorry with the word, Chekuthan (devil) and plants a coconut tree in front of their house, naming it after Thoma, to insult him.
+But later, Thoma himself intervenes and restores Jancy's marriage alliance.